Biden's 'compassion' meant world to Floyd family -lawyer

-Biden's trip to Texas comes as his staff grapples with how to campaign safely during the coronavirus pandemic.
-Biden only left his Delaware home a handful of times since shutdowns began in March, but had not traveled farther than Philadelphia.
+Biden's trip to Texas comes as his staff grapples with how to campaign during the coronavirus pandemic.
+Biden only left his Delaware home a handful of times since shutdowns began in March, but had not traveled further than Philadelphia.

 ALSO READ